tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/other-examples/key-reset.md

 ---

 # Reset latched key
-If the VM loses its copy of the latched key, a disk is migrated to a new VM, or any other key mismatch occurs, the VM will be unable to access Wireserver + IMDS.
+If the (Virtual Machine) VM loses its copy of the latched key, a disk is migrated to a new VM, or any other key mismatch occurs, the VM will be unable to access Wireserver or Instance Metadata Service (IMDS).
 Resetting the key will bring the VM back to a healthy state if the key is lost or unmatched between Host and Guest.

 > The VM owner must request the key reset.
-Metadata services can't distinguish between an attacker or the GPA requesting a reset when the key is lost, so resets can not be issued from within the VM.
+Metadata services can't distinguish between an attacker or the GPA requesting a reset when the key is lost, so resets can't be issued from within the VM.

 ## Reset a VMs Key

-The platform will always ensure the `keyIncarnationId` in the VM model matches the actual key in storage.
-By incrementing this value, a key reset will be triggered.
+The platform always ensures the `keyIncarnationId` in the VM model matches the actual key in storage.
+By incrementing this value, a key reset is triggered.
 See [Configuration](../configuration.md) for more details.

 ```http
 PATCH https://management.azure.com/subscriptions/{subscription_id}/resourceGroups/{resource_group_name}/providers/Microsoft.Compute/virtualMachines/{virtualMachine_Name}?api-version=2024-03-01